d-kold/bakasur/README.md

 ### Tool specifics
 ***
-When you first log in to Thuisbezorgd using `bakasur` it creates a sqlite database in your current working directory.
+When you first log in to Thuisbezorgd using `bakasur` it creates a sqlite database in your current working directory `thuisbezrgd.db`.
 The database stores all your orders and their details in tables `orders` and `items` respectively.
-During subsequent runs of the tool, only the recent orders are stored.
+During subsequent runs of the tool, your most recent orders are inserted into the database

 Requires:
 - Python v3.7.1+